-Xiaomi has had live wallpapers in their smartphones.
+Xiaomi has had live wallpapers on their smartphones.
 But with the MIUI 12 build, they took it up a notch.
 This new MIUI build introduced some really cool Live Wallpapers and themes.
-Xiaomi calls them Super Wallpapers that are just like live wallpapers with planets’ 3D models and Nature based themes and wallpapers.
-These wallpapers zoom into the surface when you unlock the phone and stays on as Always-on-display elements on phones that have the Always-on-display capability.
-The planets wallpaper come in two variants Earth and Mars, while there are similar options in the Nature version as well.
+Xiaomi calls them Super Wallpapers that are just like live wallpapers with planets’ 3D models and Nature-based themes and wallpapers.
+These wallpapers zoom into the surface when you unlock the phone and stay on as Always-on-display elements on phones that have the Always-on-display capability.
+The planets wallpaper comes in two variants Earth and Mars, while there are similar options in the Nature version as well.

-Floating Window option was introduced by Samsung first on their top of the line Note series smartphones and Xiaomi quickly ported this feature to MIUI.
+The floating Window option was introduced by Samsung first on their top-of-the-line Note series smartphones and Xiaomi quickly ported this feature to MIUI.
 This is a very useful feature for Xiaomi/Redmi smartphones that have large displays or people with small hands.
-This is also majorly used by heavy users who like to use their smartphone as a productivity tool.
+This is also majorly used by heavy users who like to use their smartphones as a productivity tool.
 MIUI 12’s floating window feature lets any app freely float anywhere on the screen and you can open another app meanwhile.
 This app window can also be resized by the gesture and moved around on the screen.

 App permissions and Privacy